databio/pepatac/README.md

   - Place your sequencing adapter file in `${RESOURCES}adapters/ATAC_stanford.fa`.

 Option 2: **Custom configuration**.
 Instead, you can also put absolute paths to each tool or resource in the configuration file to fit your local setup.
 Just change the pipeline configuration file ([pipelines/ATACseq.yaml](pipelines/ATACseq.yaml)) appropriately.
+See [Chang lab configuration](#Chang lab configuration).

 ## Running the pipeline